richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 - Monitors the AdoptOpenJDK machines.
 - Web interface at https://nagios.adoptopenjdk.net/.
-  - Ask a member of the `admin_infrastructure` team for access.
+  - Log on using your GitHub credentials.
-  - Log on using the credentials created for you.
+  - You will be asked to approve the connection between Nagios and GitHub the first time you log on.
 - nagios.adoptopenjdk.net.
   - Log on using the userid and SSH key you added to KeyBox.